yedivanseven/slangmod/docs/source/clean.rst

 .. code-block:: bash

-   slangmod clean --files.raw relative/or/absolute/path/to/data/files
+   slangmod clean --files.raw relative/or/absolute/path/to/data/files --toml ...

-Because the location of this directory is probably not going to change that frequently, it might be a good idea to put it into your config file, again preferring absolute paths to relative ones.
+Because the location of this directory is probably not going to change that frequently, it might be a good idea to put it into your config file, again preferring absolute paths over relative ones.

 .. code-block:: toml
    :caption: your-config-file.toml